 for all $s\geq t_{1}$, where $d$ is the standard metric on $\tn{3}$. \end{prop} \begin{proof} The causality of the curve is equivalent to the estimate

 Note that in the case of Gowdy symmetry, $G$ and $H$ are time-independent.
 In particular, they are thus bounded.
-As a consequence, it is sufficient to appeal to previous estimates in order to obtain the conclusion of the proposition. \end{proof}
+Due to (\ref{eq:PQbdgen}) we also know that $Q$ is bounded for $t\geq t_{1}$.
+On the other hand, combining (\ref{eq:gacau}) with (\ref{eq:baaest}), (\ref{eq:lhpreest}) and (\ref{eq:PQbdgen}) yields